paola-g/HCP_MRI-behavior/README.md

 	2. Specify low pass threshold. </ol>
 * <b>Gaussian:</b> Low pass Gaussian smoothing.
 	1. Specify standard deviation.</ol>
+* <b>DCT:</b> Discrete cosine transform.
+	- Note: this is implemented through regression, in order to be performed in a single regression step together with the removal of other confounds.
+If this is not the case this step should be performed at the end.</ul>

 Example: `['TemporalFiltering',       7, ['Butter', 0.009, 0.08]]`